-Knowing what you don’t like is also really important in finding out more about yourself.
+Knowing what you don’t like is also important in understanding yourself better.

 We often try – or pretend – to like things that we don’t actually enjoy in order to fit in with other people.
 By trying to bend yourself into a mold, you’re going to end up feeling unhappy and untrue to yourself, which is no fun at all!